laemmy/APRS-via-LoRa/README.md

-# APRS-via-LoRa
+# APRS via LoRa

 This project was started because I need a simple way to check the range of the LoRa Data Radio Modems DRF1278DM from Dorji.
 My repository contains two python scripts and an example configuration file.
 The tracker.py is grabbing data from gpsd, build a packet for APRS and send it to a serial attached data modem.
 It also print the raw data to stdout.

 The igate.py receive data over the air from a serial attached data modem.
 This script is forwarding received APRS-Packets to APRS-IS (http://www.aprs-is.net/) and print receive to stdout.

-# Hardware Requierements
+# Hardware Requirements

 * 2 Computers with Linux and Python 3 (Raspberry Pi zero work great)
 * 2 LoRa Data Radio Modems (tested with DRF1278DM from Dorji)